uit-ste-3607/Examples_SatData2_2025/README.md

 To use these they are cloned either into a jupyter environment or onto a own deployment.

-Questions are answered by Pål Ellingsen
+Questions are answered by Pål

 Copyright Pål Ellingsen